LAST UPDATED ON

 A value ladder guides your clients toward purchasing your premium offers by providing them with smaller offers along the way

-How your bulleted list of services may be turning away customers
+Your bulleted list of capabilities may be turning away customers

 One of the most common ways service-based businesses present their offers is to create a services page that includes a bulleted list of capabilities.
 Here are a couple of problem with that…